anbocas/anbocas_tickets_api/README.md

-# Anbocas Api Flutter
+# Anbocas Tickets API

-Anbocas Api Flutter is a Flutter plugin designed to simplify API requests for managing company data, events, and tickets within your application.
+Anbocas Tickets API is a Dart plugin designed to simplify API requests for managing company data, events, and tickets within your application.
 The plugin handles API calls with a simple, centralized configuration, making it easy to integrate and manage.

 # Features